circlefin/buidl-wallet-contracts/docs/Smart_Contract_Signatures_Encoding.md

 ```

-Note: signature type += 32 if it's signing over the actual digest in multisig context.
+Note: signature type += 32 if it's signing over the actual digest in a multisig context.

 The constant parts need to be sorted so that the recovered signers are sorted ascending (natural order) by address (not checksummed).